maniaplanet/documentation/creation/skins/vehicleskins.md

 You can put any number of files matching those criteria, and the game will pick up and use what fits best.
 (well any: at most 16 for each perpective.
-And the duration of each loop not be lower than 8 samples - avoid empty files)
+And the duration of each loop not be lower than 8 samples - avoid empty files) The sounds must be 1-channel ogg or wav files.

 For an example, see `Vehicles\Media\Audio\Sound\WavData\ValleyEngine_2013_03_06\` in `C:\ProgramData\ManiaPlanet\PacksCache\TMValley_HD.zip`